Mountain biking on Mount Tamalpais

 Mount Tamalpais (locally referred to as Mt.
-Tam) and the surrounding areas in Marin County, California are recognized as the birthplace of modern mountain biking.
+Tam) and the surrounding areas in Marin County, California are recognized as the birthplace of the modern mountain biking industry.
+Other Northern California hill-adjacent suburban areas had small cohorts.

+History

 In the 1970s, mountain biking pioneers such as Gary Fisher, Otis Guy, Charlie Kelly and Joe Breeze were active.
 The 2006 film Klunkers chronicled their story, solidifying Mount Tamalpais' status as a mountain biking destination, as did Frank J. Berto's book The Birth of Dirt.